spotlightpa/poor-richard/content/about/about-jobs.md

 * A candidate who values camaraderie and shares a passion for our work, bringing a sense of urgency and drive to their work every day.
 * Someone who values innovation, creativity, and originality, and seeking to explore new and experimental ways of telling stories and connecting with audiences.

 This job is full-time, based anywhere in the U.S., and includes benefits.
+Please submit a resume and cover letter.

 - - -